miketlk/micropython-specter-diy/docs/reference/speed_python.rst

 In addition to the restrictions imposed by the native emitter the following constraints apply:

-* Functions may have up to four arguments.
 * Default argument values are not permitted.
 * Floating point may be used but is not optimised.